twolfson/doubleshot/README.md

 ```

 ## Examples
-Below is an example of using expansion and aliasing.
+Here is a full example of using expansion and aliasing:

 ```js